adilahmad4all/flock/readme.md

      - Set up the necessary build, test, and deployment stages in the pipeline.
      - Configure Jenkins to deploy the project to the Kubernetes cluster and AWS services.

-2. Set up Kubernetes cluster: (skip steps if using EKS or managed services)
+2. Set up Kubernetes cluster:

-   - Create a Kubernetes cluster on AWS using tools like EKS, EKSCTL, or Kops.
    - Configure the necessary networking and security settings for the cluster.
-   - Allow these ports in AWS Firewall configuration:
+   - Allow these ports in Cloud Provider Firewall configuration:
      - Ports for the Control-plane (Master) Node(s):
        - TCP 6443 → For Kubernetes API server
        - TCP 2379–2380 → For etcd server client API